World War II in Yugoslavia: German forces

-In Serbia, in order to squelch resistance, retaliate against their opposition and terrorize the population, the Germans devised a formula where 100 hostages would be shot for every German soldier killed and 50 hostages would be shot for every wounded German soldier.
+In occupied Serbia, in order to suppress resistance and terrorise the population, the Germans implemented a policy of reprisal killings, under which 100 hostages were shot for every German soldier killed and 50 for every wounded soldier.
 (Note: All sides practiced the shooting of hostages on a large scale, however, the largest numbers of hostages were shot by the Germans in Serbia between 1941 and 1944.)
-Those primarily targeted for execution were Jews and Serbian communists.
+Those primarily targeted for execution included Jews and Serbian communists.
 The most notable examples were the massacres in the villages of Kraljevo and Kragujevac in October 1941.
-Germans also set up concentration camps and were aided in their persecution of Jews by Milan Nedić's puppet government and other collaborationist forces.